rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  We know that more than 450,000 people have been diagnosed with a traumatic brain injury
 *  by the military since 2000.
 *  But that probably leaves out tens of thousands of people who, like Robert Card, were exposed
-*  to repeated blasts and may have a brain injury, but never were diagnosed.
+*  to repeated blasts and may have a brain injury but never were diagnosed.
 *  So the universe is potentially very large.
 *  That's why this is such a huge deal.
 *  Dave, stepping back for a second, you know, it seems like what we're learning here through